-We expect to enter into a revolving credit facility with a consortium of banks to provide us with flexibility and additional liquidity shortly after the separation.
+We expect to enter into a revolving credit facility with a consortium of banks to provide us with flexibility and additional liquidity, effective as of the separation.
 We expect that our revolving credit facility will bear interest based on a variable rate.